 Nine years ago, two veteran teachers realized that about half of the 4th and 5th grade students at their Northeast Minneapolis school did not know how to ride a bike.
 EL Teacher, Mark Trumper and Art teacher, Susan Tuck decided in that moment to work toward changing those numbers—one bike and one new rider at a time.
 Dozens of small grants funded a growing bike fleet, and volunteers were recruited to teach kids how to balance, pedal and shift gears.
 Trumper and Tuck volunteered hundreds of hours to bring biking to a school where almost all of the students are on subsidized lunch programs and more than half do not speak English at home.

 Students have led rides during the Winter Cycling Congress, presented at the Youth Bike Summit, used their mechanical skills helping out at FreeBikes4Kids (FB4K) work sessions, and learned about much more than just riding bikes and navigating the City.
 Pedal Power has been recognized with Awards from the City of Minneapolis, Bike MN, and Our Streets Minneapolis, and been featured by People for Bikes, several local news stations, and is helping to shape the growing demand for universal bike education in Minneapolis.
-We look forward to returning to a more normal post COVID model, and are developing strategies to work through the current challenges and limitations in place.

 Donate now to help keep Pedal Power moving forward!